adamd3/BactSeq/README.md

 - `l2fc_thresh`: absolute log2(FoldChange) threshold for identifying differentially expressed genes.
 Default = 1.
 - `skip_trimming`: do not trim adaptors from reads.
 - `outdir`: the output directory where the results will be saved (Default: `./results`).
-- `-resume`: will re-start the pipeline if it has been previously run.

 ## Required inputs